 Besides Bitcoin many (but not all) cryptocurrencies can be generated by mining, and a whole new industry has sprung up around building, hosting and servicing mining rigs besides the farms doing the mining themselves.
-One popular choice is ether [ETH], the "official" currency of the Ethereum project, which can be mined using machines built around graphics processing cards as commonly used in computer gaming machines.
-Ether generated by mining can used as "gas" to power operations on the Ethereum Virtual Machine (such as e.g. running "smart contracts" etc.) or to purchase goods and services elsewhere (ether being widely used like Bitcoin as a cryptocurrency in its own right).
-It is planned, however, that Ethereum will move from "Proof of Work" to a "Proof of Stake" model, from which point on new "ether" [ETH] will no longer be generated by mining in the "traditional" sense.
+One popular choice was ether [ETH], the currency of the Ethereum project but in 2022 this moved from "Proof of Work" to a "Proof of Stake" model, addressing environmental concerns by making the energy intensive mining process for ether [ETH] obsolete.

 [N.B.
 For more information please see the separate page about the blockchain, cryptocurrencies and the cryptoeconomy.]